greyshell/red_diary/crypto/hash_function/password_hashing.md

 5. Use salt with

    1.  `slow computation`, `memory heavy` hash function like argon2, scrypt.
+   2. Support for XOF / variable length digest length
-   2. XOF and `personalization` string supported algo (domain saperation)
+   3. Bonus: support for `personalization` string (domain saperation)

 >  Q. Can we use `username` or UID as salt
 >
 >  1. No. Because it does not generated from `un-predictable` source.
-Should be generated from csrng(i.e os.urandom()) function.
+>  2. Salt should be generated from csrng(i.e os.urandom()) function.
-> 2. Could be too short.
+>  3. Could be too short.
 Does not meet minimum 32 byte requirement.